vocdoni/docs/docs/protocol/user-stories.md

 - Vocdoni deploys the [Entity Resolver](/protocol/smart-contracts?id=entity-resolver) and [Voting Process](/protocol/smart-contracts?id=voting-process) smart contracts
   - Optionally, other organizations can deploy their own instances
-- The **organizer** registers an Entity to the blockchain
+- The **organizer** registers an [Entity](/protocol/entity-metadata) to the blockchain
 - The **user** creates a self-sovereign identity on a mobile app
   - Identified by a friendly name
-  - Optionally, he/she adds a second identity
+  - Optionally, he/she created additional identities
 - The **user** restores an identity
 	- Importing a recovery mnemonic
 	- Using an encrypted back up (QR)
-- The **user** subscribes to an Entity
+- The **user** subscribes to an [Entity](/protocol/entity-metadata)
-	- The Entity could be predefined by the parameters of the app
+	- The [Entity](/protocol/entity-metadata) could be predefined in the parameters of the app in compile time
-	- Entities can be fetched from a list of boot entities
+	- Entities can also be fetched from a list of boot entities
 		- The app gets the default [Entity Resolver](/protocol/smart-contracts?id=entity-resolver) address and the Entity ID of Vocdoni from `dvote-js`
 		- The app fetches the boot entities of Vocdoni and displays them
 		- It is also possible to use other instances and fetch the bootnodes of a specific Entity instead
-	- The user can also regsiter to an Entity by following a deep link with the [Entity Resolver](/protocol/smart-contracts?id=entity-resolver) address and the Entity ID
+	- The user can also subscribe to an Entity by following a deep link with the [Entity Resolver](/protocol/smart-contracts?id=entity-resolver) address and the Entity ID
 - The **user** protects his/her identity with a visual pattern or a pin
 <!-- - The **user** unlocks the app to access the content -->
 - The **user** exports an encrypted backup of his/her identity
 - The **app** checks the pending actions of the user
 	- For every Entity's action on the metadata, it fetches their visibility status
-- The **user** performs custom requests to the Entity
+- The **user** performs custom requests with the Entity's backend
 	- Sign up
 		- Proove that the user owns the private/public key
-		- Provide personal default
+		- Provide personal information
 	- Submit a picture
 		- Run a KYC process with a selfie and ID card pictures
 	- Make a payment